 - Simplified set-up process.

-To register as a ME you need to have a reference number (code APE) for the job you want to do (and therein lies a whole other blog post) and a proof of address.
+To be able to register as a ME you need a proof of address in France and a legal work permit.
 To decide whether ME is right for you, you need to ask yourself a few questions:

 What work will you do?